 Basically the online version of paid classifieds and an easy way to make money.
-The best thing about directories is you have no limit to the number of companies, businesses or freelancers who can list themselves.
+The best thing about directories is you have no limit to the number of companies, businesses, or freelancers who can list themselves.

 You can charge a flat rate or charge a commission on business your site directs towards the sponsors.
 And depending on your blog’s primary focus, directories are a handy tool to help your users.
-For real estate blog, you could create a directory for the real estate agents.
+For a real estate blog, you could create a directory for the real estate agents.

 For WordPress users, a few handy WordPress themes to help you out.
-Although, I wouldn’t recommend a directory theme, if that isn’t the crux of your site.
+Although, I wouldn’t recommend a directory theme if that isn’t the crux of your site.

 You can use Business Directory Plugin to add the functionality to your site or get some custom web dev work for your site which is preferable.

 This idea is rather similar but the polar opposite of creating a directory on your site.
-Job Boards can be an extremely useful source of site revenue where in the person who posts the job pays a monthly fee for his or her job posting.
+Job Boards can be an extremely useful source of site revenue where the person who posts the job pays a monthly fee for his or her job posting.

 Pro Blogger is an excellent example of a site with a very profitable job board system.
 When I checked out their job board, they had about 30 job openings advertised on 4 different pages, which means about 120 job postings.
-That translates to roughly $6000 revenue per month.
+That translates to roughly $6000 in revenue per month.
 To start your own job board you can use any of these WordPress themes and plugins.

 - Tip #14: Generating revenue with directories and job boards is a really smart idea because you have very little work and you get a lot of revenue.
-Both methods involve significant web development work to start off but subsequently it requires very little effort for its upkeep.
+Both methods involve significant web development work to start off but subsequently, it requires very little effort for its upkeep.

 Websites with reasonable clout and domain authority often receive requests from small businesses to post reviews of their new products.
 You can offer sponsored reviews for a fee.
 We offer sponsored reviews on ColorLib.
 While it is okay to publish content as part of a sponsored review, you should never offer your opinion for sale.
 Sponsored reviews really bring in a good amount of cash for relatively little work.

 Even if you do not disclose sponsored reviews, most websites will have a sponsored review section which will indicate to your reader that you do write sponsored reviews.
-If you do not disclose sponsored reviews, may be a few of your readers may get upset.
-But I guess they really can not complain much about it, if you are honest in your product reviews.
+If you do not disclose sponsored reviews, maybe a few of your readers may get upset.
+But I guess they really can not complain much about it if you are honest in your product reviews.

 - Tip #16: Sponsored reviews help you get your hand on products that haven’t yet reached the market yet.
-Many gaming related YouTube channels receive access to games as beta testers and some tech websites are able to get their hands on new laptops and graphic processing units before, they hit the market.
+Many gaming-related YouTube channels receive access to games as beta testers and some tech websites are able to get their hands on new laptops and graphic processing units before, they hit the market.
 This can offer a significant edge over your competitors.

 You can craft content that is very difficult to come by on the internet and package it for sale.
 It can be an eBook or an interactive tutorial/course.
 You need to provide some free content to entice the audience into buying your content.
-Also it helps a great deal, if you are specific about what the premium content will teach or reveal to the buyer.
+Also, it helps a great deal, if you are specific about what the premium content will teach or reveal to the buyer.

-- Tip #17: Premium content will not work, if you offer something that is available for free on the internet.
+- Tip #17: Premium content will not work if you offer something that is available for free on the internet.

 I’m currently trying my hand at Data Science and I want to learn R. I’ve used Data Camp, they have an awesome strategy.
 You get access to the first part of their course for free and you’ll need to pay for access to the subsequent sections.

-When it comes to premium content, you can choose either one time purchase models or recurring subscription models for continued access to content and support.
+When it comes to premium content, you can choose either one-time purchase models or recurring subscription models for continued access to content and support.

 Write a great book

-Most successful blogs and websites are run by good writers and journalists or web developers, programmers, search engine optimization, marketing specialists who’ve become good writers.
+Most successful blogs and websites are run by good writers and journalists or web developers, programmers, search engine optimization, and marketing specialists who’ve become good writers.
 Many highly ranked websites are run by people with years of experience in their chosen field.
 Sometimes a single post is not big enough to convey all the information you have to offer.

-A book on the other hand, is a great channel for delivery of a well spring of useful information to your readers.
+A book on the other hand, is a great channel for delivery of a wellspring of useful information to your readers.
 After you’ve exhibited considerable domain/niche expertise and your site receives some traffic, a book can be a great idea.

 eBooks are a useful idea, even if you decide not to monetize them, but the better thing to do would be to provide limited access and full access for a small fee.